unjs/hookable/README.md

 ### `hook (name, fn)`

-Register a handler for a specific hook. `fn` can be a single function or an array.
+Register a handler for a specific hook. `fn` must be a function.

 ### `addHooks(configHooks)`